-We also provide support to approximately 3,600 additional financial advisors who are affiliated and licensed with insurance companies.
+We also provide support to over 3,000 additional financial advisors who are affiliated and licensed with insurance companies.
 These arrangements allow us to provide outsourced customized clearing, advisory platforms, and technology solutions that enable the financial advisors at these insurance companies to offer a breadth of services to their client base in an efficient manner.